Skip to content

 Can you still use chipped Le Creuset?

 Le Creuset advises that you should not use chipped cast iron enamel cookware.
-Simply because you will eventually end up with enamel in the dishes you prepare as the chip becomes larger.
-Cast iron and enamel are some of the safest cookware to use, but you don’t want your cooking ruined with crunchy pieces through it…
+You will eventually end up with enamel in the dishes you prepare as the chip becomes larger.
+Cast iron and enamel are some of the safest cookware, but you don’t want your cooking ruined with crunchy pieces through it…

 Does Le Creuset go on sale?

-Yes, there is Le Creuset at discounted prices somewhere every day.
+Yes, Le Creuset is at discounted prices somewhere every day.
 Le Creuset has an in-store and online “Factory to Table Sale” around March/April.
-Don’t forget the big shopping days like Black Friday, Presidents Day Sale, as well as Yearly and Half Yearly sales.
+Don’t forget the big shopping days like Black Friday, and Presidents Day Sale, as well as Yearly and Half Yearly sales.

-Check out my article to find out where and when to get the Best Le Creuset Prices: Locations, Sales & Clearance Outlets
+Check out my article to find out where and when to get the best Le Creuset Prices along with locations, sales, and clearance outlets.

 Industry Support for Le Creuset (What the chefs are saying)